The audit infrastructure for

 Market consultation is not declared — it is demonstrated.
 98,000+ verified companies in the private directory.
 139,000+ activity records.
 The system computes the ratio of suppliers invited against the total verified supplier universe for each cost line.
 Coverage is auditable by any regulator, not self-reported by the client you are auditing.

-Full Certification — entire eligible market contacted, minimum three bids received.
+Full Coverage — entire eligible market contacted, minimum three bids received.
 Market Exhaustion — 100% of the market contacted, insufficient supply due to genuine scarcity.
-Non-Certifiable — insufficient market coverage, documented with full transparency.
+No Market Response — entire market contacted, zero bids received, documented with full transparency.
 Each level carries distinct legal implications before the IRS, the SFO and the AEAT.
 The taxonomy is proprietary and covered by the patent applications.

 Chained and immutable audit trail